Labs-of-Voltaire/rekbot-realtime/README.md

 ### Web Frontend Setup

 1. Navigate to the `/web` directory
-2. Copy the sample environment file: `cp .env.sample .env.local`
+2. Copy the sample environment file: `cp .env.sample .env`
-3. Open `.env.local` in a text editor and enter your LiveKit credentials:
+3. Open `.env` in a text editor and enter your LiveKit credentials:
 4. Install dependencies: `pnpm install`
 5. Run the development server: `pnpm dev`
 6. Open [http://localhost:3000](http://localhost:3000) in your browser